harumuki/thorsten-hans.com/_posts/2013-10-22-an-introduction-to-jade.md

 ## Generating Tags with Attributes

 In every HTML document, you need to specify attributes on tags.
-Let’s take a hyperlink for example.
+Let's take a hyperlink for example.

 ```html
 <a href="foo.bar" class="my-link" target="_blank">Foo</a>
 ```

-Writing the corresponding Pug is easy, it’s just
+Writing the corresponding Pug is easy, it's just

 ```pug
 a(href='foo.bar', class='my-link', target='_blank') Foo